Crumb Top Baking

 For convenience, US cup measurements are included in the recipe card for this recipe.
 To ensure greater accuracy, however, weight and volume measurements are also provided.
 So, if you see grams (g), you'll want to use a kitchen scale to weigh your ingredients, and if you see milliliters (ml), you'll want to use a liquid measuring cup.
 Smaller quantities of ingredients are provided in teaspoons and tablespoons.

-How to make these gluten-free chocolate chip muffins
+How to make cinnamon chocolate chip muffins with almond flour

 Dry ingredients mixed together in a bowl with a whisk resting on the side.